 The UNC requires us and the DNOs to share information to ensure their systems are planned in a coordinated manner.

-The UNC TPD Section B describes the annual Offtake Capacity Statement (OCS) and Offtake Pressure Statement (OPS) processes, which we and DNOs use to agree peak day requirements for DNOs for NTS exit (flexibility) capacity and assured offtake pressure (AOP) respectively.
+The UNC TPD Sections B and J describe the annual Offtake Capacity Statement (OCS) and the Offtake Pressure Statement (OPS) processes, which we and DNOs use to agree peak day requirements for DNOs for NTS exit (flexibility) capacity and assured offtake pressure (AOP) respectively.

 The AOPs agreed between us and DNOs are applicable for each day of the Gas Year and are independent of demand.
 AOPs were initially set during the sales of National Grid’s Distribution Networks to provide DNOs with sufficiently high system input pressures to meet their planning requirements on days of high demand, up to 1-in-20 forecast peak demand levels.
 There is an interaction between AOPs and NTS exit (flexibility) capacity when providing DNOs with sufficient levels of linepack to meet their diurnal storage planning obligation.